Back to Top

 When to Come

-As often as you wish, but at least one full day before an assignment is due (so you have time to make the suggested revisions)
+As often as you wish, but at least one full day before an assignment is due.
+This gives you time to make the suggested revisions.
+Be sure to check the hours of our services first.

 What to Bring

-Know the items and information you will need in order to have a successful visit.
+Know the items and information you will need to have a successful visit:

 • Your assignment sheet